MP-Project-in-Assembly/Library-management-System/README.md

 ## About the project

 The idea behind of this program was the classic "Snake" game.
-This program was made using Microsoft Visual Studio 2019's 32bit MASM architecture in protected mode (no interrupts) and the Irvine32 library.
+This program was made using Microsoft Visual Studio 2019's 32bit MASM architecture in flat mode and the Irvine32 library.

 ## Features and Functions

+###Draw
+- First we begin to draw wall and snake.
+- we set corrdenaties of wall (34,5),(85,5),(34,24),(85,24)

 #### Game Speed Selection
 - User may choose from three speed levels, level 1(fastest) level 2, level 3 (slowest).